We love these videos from Denver’s Eco-Cycle and we think you will, too!

 - It Saves Landfill Space & Taxpayer Money.

 - Landfills are very expensive to build and maintain.
+Recycling increases the lifespan of our landfills, saving money (taxpayer’s dollars)

 - According to the U.S. EPA, recycling (including composting) diverted 68 million tons of material away from landfills and incinerators in 2001, up from 34 million tons in 1990.